 Methods.
-Describe your methods clearly and in sufficient detail to allow others to reproduce the results.
+Describe your methods clearly and in sufficient detail to allow other workers to reproduce the results.
 Give references to established methods, including statistical methods; provide references and brief descriptions for methods that have been published but are not well known; describe new or substantially modified methods, give reasons for using them, and evaluate their limitations.
 When reporting investigations involving human subjects, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation.

 Results.
 Present results in logical sequence in the text, tables, and illustrations.
 Do not repeat in the text all the data in the tables or illustrations; emphasize or summarize only important observations.
+Results, not in table, should be so noted.

 Discussion.
-Emphasize the new and important aspects of the study and conclusions that follow from them.
+Emphasize the new and important aspects of the study and conclusions that follow from them, particularly as these relate to public health.
 Do not repeat in detail data given in the Results section.
 Include in the Discussion the implications of the findings and their limitations, and relate the observations to other relevant studies.
 Avoid unqualified statements and conclusions not completely supported by your data.
 State new hypotheses when warranted, but clearly label them as such.
 Include recommendations when appropriate.